-Boot Loader Features Read-While-Write Self-Programming Flexible Boot Memory Size High Security (Separate Boot Lock Bits for a Flexible Protection) Separate Fuse to Select Reset Vector Optimized Page(1) Size Code Efficient Algorithm Efficient Read-Modify-Write Support Note: 1.
-A page is a section in the Flash consisting of several bytes (see Table 105 on page 249) used during programming.
-The page organization does not affect normal operation.
-Application and Boot Loader Flash Sections The Flash memory is organized in two main sections, the Application section and the Boot Loader section (see Figure 109).
-The size of the different sections is configured by the BOOTSZ Fuses as shown in Table 96 on page 244 and Figure 109.
+25.3 Application and Boot Loader Flash Sections

+The Flash memory is organized in two main sections, the Application section and the Boot Loader section (see Figure 25-2).
+The size of the different sections is configured by the BOOTSZ Fuses as shown in Table 25-6 on page 289 and Figure 25-2.
 These two sections can have different level of protection since they have different sets of Lock bits.

+25.3.1 Application Section

-Application Section The Application section is the section of the Flash that is used for storing the application code.
-The protection level for the Application section can be selected by the application Boot Lock bits (Boot Lock bits 0), see Table 92 on page 236.
-The Application section
+The Application section is the section of the Flash that is used for storing the application code.
+The protection level for the Application section can be selected by the application Boot Lock bits (Boot Lock bits 0), see Table 25-2 on page 281.
+The Application section can never store any Boot Loader code since the SPM instruction is disabled when executed from the Application section.

-BLS - Boot Loader Section While the Application section is used for storing the application code, the The Boot Loader software must be located in the BLS since the SPM instruction can initiate a programming when executing from the BLS only.
+25.3.2 BLS - Boot Loader Section

+While the Application section is used for storing the application code, the The Boot Loader software must be located in the BLS since the SPM instruction can initiate a programming when executing from the BLS only.
 The SPM instruction can access the entire Flash, including the BLS itself.
-The protection level for the Boot Loader section can be selected by the Boot Loader Lock bits (Boot Lock bits 1), see Table 93 on page 236.
+The protection level for the Boot Loader section can be selected by the Boot Loader Lock bits (Boot Lock bits 1), see Table 25-3 on page 281.